Sandbox Management

 Arguments:

 Optional[float] - Optional timeout in seconds to wait for the Sandbox to start.
-If set to 0, it will wait indefinitely.
+0 means no timeout.
+Default is 60 seconds.

 Daytona.stop